fxamacker/godev/README.md

    - [x] Decoding optimizations.
 Structs using keyasint tag (like COSE and CWT) is
    24-28% faster and 53-61% fewer allocs than both v1.5 and v2.0.1.

-__Roadmap__:
+* Release v2.2 (Feb.
+24, 2020)

-* Milestone v2.2
+   - [x] CBOR BSTR <--> Go byte array (byte slices were already supported)
-   - [x] CBOR BSTR <--> Go byte array.
-In the meantime, use CBOR BSTR with Go byte slice.
+   - [x] Add more encoding and decoding options (MaxNestedLevels, MaxArrayElements, MaxMapKeyPairs, TagsMd, etc.)
-   - [x] Add more encoding and decoding options (MaxNestedLevels, MaxArrayElements, MaxMapKeyPairs, TagMd, etc.)
+   - [x] Fix potential error when decoding shorter CBOR indef length array to Go array (slice wasn't affected).
+This bug affects all prior versions of 1.x and 2.x.
+It was found by a recently updated fxamacker/cbor-fuzz.

 <hr>